Navy Body Fat Calculator

 The Navy Body Fat formula estimates body fat percentage using waist, neck, height, and in women, hip measurements.
 Developed by the U.S. Navy, it provides a practical way to assess body composition without specialized equipment.
 This calculator applies the modern Navy formula.

-What are the Body Fat categories?
+What are the body fat categories?

 Body fat percentages are classified into categories that indicate general health ranges.
 While these ranges can vary slightly by source, a commonly used classification is: